siemens/ix/packages/documentation/docs/controls/_toast_styleguide.md

 - **Auto closure:** Toasts should only be displayed on the screen for a few seconds.
 A timer is displayed to visualize the closing time.
 We typically give the toast 3 to 8 seconds on the screen.
 - **Manual closure:** Toasts can also be closed manually at any time.
 However, a purely manual closure can also be used; we typically use a purely manual closure of the toast if the workflow is continued by using the toast, e.g., downloading files.
 - **Multiple toasts:** Toasts are stacked on top of each other, with the newest at the bottom.
-- **Modal vs. Toast:** If both the modal and the toast are triggered simultaneously, the toast will appear below the modal.
-Due to the transparent layer, the toast will be visible but blurred.
-If automatic closing has been set for the toast, it closes itself even if the modal is open.
-This is currently not technically solvable in a different way.
+- **Modal vs. Toast:** When both the modal and the toast are triggered simultaneously, the toast will appear below the modal.
+The toast will be visible but blurred due to the transparent layer, and it will eventually close if not prevented by the auto-closing option.

 ![Toast in Context](https://www.figma.com/design/wEptRgAezDU1z80Cn3eZ0o/iX-Pattern-Illustrations?node-id=2589-2697&t=Ysb6WohsxOfZv2ls-4)